 We all read pictures.
 We look at pictures to understand what the picture tells us and to understand the story better.
 Pictures tell a story.
 We all instinctively understand pictures.
 It is important though to make sure to teach the skills to read pictures.
 When children start school and are not yet reading, they read pictures.
 Then as they start reading, words and pictures together tell the story with even more depth as illustrators provide clues to deeper meaning and understanding.

 As children go through school they will continue to read pictures.
 Pictures of news stories, paintings, etc We never stop reading pictures.
-With this blog post I hope I can help you form a lesson to teach children how to read pictures to improve close reading and critical visual thinking skills.
+With this blog post I hope I can help you form a lesson to teach children how to read picture clues to improve close reading and critical visual thinking skills.

 This is particularly important for children who are not yet reading!